History of the Big 12 Conference: The Southwest Conference

 For decades the Southwest Conference (SWC) was one of the most dominant football conferences in America.
 It was seen as a football peer to other elite conferences like the Pacific Coast Conference (precursor to today's Pac-12), Big Ten, SEC, and Big Eight.

 Then in 1960, professional football came to Dallas and Houston.
 Attendance at Rice collapsed.
 For over two decades, the SWC membership struggled with the issue.
 In 1974 a lengthy Texas Monthly article detailed the attendance decline at Rice, SMU, and TCU, and suggested the SWC was in trouble because the University of Texas felt like it was subsidizing the conference.
 The conference collapsed in 1994.

 Though it was not the only conference engaging in recruitment violations, the SWC ranked as one of the worst.
 At one point, the football programs at seven of the nine SWC schools—Arkansas and Rice were the only exceptions—were under some sort of NCAA sanction.
-SMU was given the "death penalty" for their rule violations.
+SMU was given the "death penalty" for its rule violations.

 By 1986, SWC schools' NCAA penalties and bowl game ineligibilities had begun to compromise the SWC brand, driving top Texas talent out of state.
 Even top schools that had mostly stayed clear of trouble found their recruiting diminished.
 After years of SWC schools doing well in bowls, they suddenly could not compete with the elite schools of other conferences.
 A December 18, 1986 Dallas Morning News article stated:

 As sanctions began to sap the quality of play at the top of the conference, the big three began to actively look at other conferences.
 In attempts to appease the conference powers, the other members made financial rule changes, eventually including allowing home teams to keep their gate revenue (gate revenue was a much larger portion of operating funds at that time).
 These efforts fell short of satisfying the bigger issues UT and A&M had with the SWC, but would appear to have played a role in UT's position going forward on revenue sharing.